 I don’t want to die like this.

-The suitability of this match is
+The suitability of one match is

 even more fortunate